nuxxafk/nuxxafk.github.io/_posts/2025-06-10-What-The-Hell.md

 and this is what inspired me.

-i've always been an available person, a person you can go through, a person you can always talk to;
+i've always been an available person, a person you can go to, a person you can always talk to;
 because i've always wanted to help everybody, again, to make a difference